atlassian/stricter/README.md

 ## Creating plugins

-To create a stricter plugin, export a `rules` key that contains the rule definitions you wish to provide.
+To create a stricter plugin, ensure the package name is of the format `stricter-plugin-<name>`.

+The main file of the package should then export a `rules` key that contains the rule definitions you wish to provide.

 e.g.